zana9999/zana9999/README.md

 **I’m Farzana, a 3rd-year CS student @ York University focused on software engineering, AI, and practical coding projects!**

-When I’m not coding, you’ll find me:
-🎵 Listening to music | 🎬 Watching movies & anime | 💻 Studying

----

-### 🚀 What I’m up to
-- Exploring AI/ML projects
-- Collaborating on fun and meaningful projects with students
-- Listening to Twilight Zone by Ariana Grande
 ---

 ### 🛠 Skills & Tools